 Steps to Improve Your Player Evaluations

-Are you the person who gets handed the pile of paper after an evaluation and gets prized of doing countless hours of mind-numbing data entry?
+Are you the person who gets handed the pile of paper after a sports evaluation and gets prized for doing countless hours of mind-numbing data entry?
 What about the coach that gets handed a team, and after seeing the kids listed wondering “How did that kid make this team?”

 This blog is dedicated to all the coaches who give selflessly to their sport, to make their lives easier, and improve what to do with the information we as coaches spend hours gathering.

 Problems With Player Evaluations

 - Athletes almost never received any formal feedback on their performance after an evaluation

 - Coaches spend countless hours doing data entry into spreadsheets to try and make sense of the data

 - Parents are often unsatisfied with the justification for the placement decision of their kids and very seldom receive information to help understand what their child needs to work on and develop

 It all comes down to information.
 A coach’s time is already spread so thin that they rarely have the time to reformat results from a spreadsheet.
 Let alone in a digestible “form” consumable for each athlete.
 Consequently, athletes and their parents often lack a clear understanding of the reasons WHY they didn’t secure a spot on the top team.

 Technology today can solve all that.
 Having the evaluators gather information through a sports apps like SkillShark, streamlines the entire process, allowing the athlete to receive their performance report before they even have their cleats off.
 With Skillshark, a coach can view evaluation results instantly, instead of doing days of data entry to calculate and track scores.
 Lastly, parents can clearly indicate what their child needs to work on to be considered for next year’s top team.

 What Are The Biggest Steps to Ensure a Smooth Evaluation Process?